Joe-Kass3/Abalone-Classification/README.md

 Final Project by Katie Wolf and Joe Kass

-These files can be used by downloading the abalone data (available in the data folder) and downloading the three implementable .py files
+These files can be used by downloading the abalone data (available in the data folder) and downloading the three implementable .py files:

 - bayeslearning.py